 The hook that will keep you and your pals coming back for more is the stratagems mechanic.
 Essentially, you can request DIY care packages to be orbitally dropped into the madness – if you can remember the exact code to hammer out on your d-pad.
 Dedicated hours of play can earn you some truly impressive ordnance, and you'll need every sonic ballbreaker you can get your mitts on because the xenos come out of the goddamned walls.
 The addictive embrace of Helldivers is not to be underestimated.
 You'd have more luck escaping a French kiss from a facehugger.
 Take a role and be a part of adventurous Helldivers community!

-Order Helldivers for PS4 from Mighty Ape
+Order Helldivers for PS4 from Amazon AU

 Take a role and be a part of adventurous Helldivers community!View details

 To those of you about to upend their living room to make space for fantastic plastic instruments (and mad windmill guitar moves), I salute you.
 Though AAA rhythm games are livin' on a prayer right now – thanks to the lukewarm reception to Activision's 2015 revival of Guitar Hero – Rock Band 4 represents the absolute apex of the genre, and you can procure its Band-In-A-Box bundle quite cheaply.
 In no time, you and three mates can go from talentless shlubs to shredders who can belt out 60's rock classics on mic, lead guitar, bass guitar and drums.